Leo-Chan01/Leo-Chan01/README.md

 # Hi there 👋 my name is Ephraim

-- 🔭 I’m currently working on a Book app project (Android Native) which will be fully wired from frontend to backend
+- 🔭 I’m currently working on a Book app project (Android Native) which will be fully wired from frontend to backend.
-- 🌱 I’m currently learning API development with Spring Boot(Java)
+- 🌱 I’m currently learning API development with Spring Boot(Java).
-- 👯 I’m looking to collaborate on any project if the opportunity comes and has to do with education
-- 🤔 I’m looking for help with mentorship opportunities and environments to learn and improve my craft
 - **💬 Ask me about:** Android Development and Flutter Development.
 - **📫 I post and Repost insightful content on these platforms occassionally**